 This article describes the effects of renaming a user (changing a user's primary email address) in various Google Apps.
 When an account is renamed, this change is reflected across Google Apps.

 Mobile devices and IMAP connections

-The effects depend upon the behaviour of the client.
-If the client lets you update the login for the account, your access to Google Apps should remain.
-If the client doesn't let you change your login, you will need to delete the old account and add a new one with the new name.
+The effects depend upon the behavior of the client.
+If the client lets you update the login for the account, your access to Google Apps should continue.
+If the client doesn't let you change your login, you'll need to delete the old account and add a new one with the new name.

 - When you change a user's primary email address, Google Apps retains the old address as an email alias for the user, to ensure continuous mail delivery.
 If you want to re-use the old address, you first need to delete the email alias.
 Messages the user sends to his or her old address do not appear in the Inbox.

 - The user retains access to all mail received under the previous name.

 - The user needs to create a new Gmail signature for the new primary email address.